 If the student wishes to continue their education and become specialized in a particular nursing field, Canada is a perfect place to be.

-After completing a master of Nursing in Canada, the salary, respect as well as demand of nurses will rise.
+After completing a master of Nursing in Canada, the salary, respect, and demand of nurses will rise.
 They can hike up their careers as: